niplav/site/notes.md

-My best guess is still that quantum computing is still extremely promising, because quantum algorithms are really good at simulating quantum systems, and the world is quantum.
+My best guess is still that quantum computing is still extremely promising, because quantum algorithms are really good at simulating quantum systems, and the world is at its basis quantum.

 > Despite the apparent exponential cost of exact classical methods for this task, scientists have made incredible progress over the last